-I encourage you to get to know the Department of Dance Faculty and Staff, including, Joan Buttram, Lisa Fusillo, Rebecca Gose, Bala Sarasvati, Jason Aryeh, Barbara Powers, Grace Adams, Nena Gilreath, Lisa Williamson, Jacquelyn Kibbe, Betty Prickett and myself.
+I encourage you to get to know the Department of Dance Faculty and Staff, including, Joan Buttram, Lisa Fusillo, Rebecca Gose, Elizabeth Stich, Jason Aryeh, Barbara Powers, Nena Gilreath, Melissa Roberts, Carina McGeehin, Betty Prickett and myself.

-Throughout this difficult time of an unprecedented pandemic, we are committed to providing you with an outstanding experience in a safe and protected environment, as you pursue the dance major.
-If you have questions or need advice, we will be very happy to help.
-Please feel free to call or email and make an appointment to chat.
+As we continue to move forward through the academic year, the faculty, staff and I are committed to providing you with an outstanding experience in a safe and protected environment, as you pursue the dance major.
+If you have questions or need advice at any time, we are happy to assist you.
+Please feel free to call or email to make an appointment to discuss any needs or concerns you may have.